ominusliticus/learning_scientific_computing/introduction.md

 1. Setting up a multi-source file project
 1. Building projects with shell scripts
-1. Building projects with Makefiles
+1. Building projects with CMake and Makefiles
-1. Building projects with CMake
+1. Building projects with Meson
 1. Other available build systems

 <!-- Here I really want to make sure about the importance of using lambdas when passing functors